RyanNeedSleep/Python_interpreter_practice/README.md

 # Python interpreter practice

+- Lexcial Analysis

+    Break the input string stream into stream of tokens using lexer(aka. tokenizer)

+- Syntax Analysis

+- Syntax Analysis
-This is a practice after reading the series _Let's Build A Simple Interpreter_ in [Ruslan's Blog][1]
+These python files are practices after reading the series _Let's Build A Simple Interpreter_ in [Ruslan's Blog][1]

 - my_calc.py